motoo-tobbler/sm64ex-coop/README_android.md

 11. You might see a warning very similar to the one covered in steps 5-7.
 If you trust Termux, repeat that process.

-12. Also from F-Droid, another app you will need much later is "Hacker's Keyboard".
+12. Also from F-Droid, another app you will need much later is "Hacker's Keyboard" ([source code](https://github.com/klausw/hackerskeyboard)).
 You don't need to switch your touch keyboard to it right now, but it might be convenient to install it now.
 Search for it in F-Droid and install it.

 13. Open Termux and wait until the "installing bootstrap packages" message disappears.
 Then, the first thing you need to do is type `pkg update` and press Enter (or "Go" as some touch keyboards label it):